zhuang-weiming/easybank/README.md

 # Easy Bank - Real-Time Balance Calculation System

-A high-performance banking system built with Spring Boot and deployed on AWS EKS, optimized for t3.micro instance constraints.
+A homework on banking system built with Spring Boot and deployed on AWS EKS, optimized for t3.micro instance constraints.

 ## Quick Links
 - [Architecture](#architecture)